AlexGitta/SB3Standing/README.md

 # SB3Standing
-Standing (balance board) program implemented with Stable Baselines 3
+Standing (balance board) program implemented with Stable Baselines 3.
+This is the exhibition version of the project, with code that enables a user to compete with the agent via an MPU6050 Gyro mounted to a physical balance board.
+The user can also select checkpoints using 3 buttons.
+All data is sent through an Arduino via serial.